-This jumper allows you to enable the clr CMOS switch on the back I/O. You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
-The clr CMOS switch helps you easily to clear the system setup information such as system passwords.
+This onboard slide switch allows you to enable the cIr CMOS switch on the back I/O. You can clear the CMOS memory and system setup parameters by erasing the CMOS RTC RAM data.
+The cIr CMOS switch on the back I/O helps you easily clear the system setup information such as system passwords.